jrpotter/notebook/notes/set/order.md

 %%ANKI
 Basic
 With respect to a preorder, what distinguishes a maximum from a maximal?
-Back: A maximum must be greater than or equal to *every* other member of the preorder.
+Back: A maximum must be greater than or equal to *every* member of the preorder.
 Reference: “Upper and Lower Bounds.”
 In _Wikipedia_, March 23, 2025. [https://en.wikipedia.org/w/index.php?title=Upper_and_lower_bounds](https://en.wikipedia.org/w/index.php?title=Upper_and_lower_bounds&oldid=1281896174).
 <!--ID: 1744075175507-->
 END%%